10 Ways to Increase Your Chances of Getting Pregnant

 We asked Dr. Twenge to share a few ways to increase your chances of getting pregnant and here’s what she had to say:

-Use a monitor.
 Find your fertile time by using a fertility monitor, ovulation predictor kits (OPKs), charting, or (Dr. Twenge’s personal favorite) all three.
-Sometimes this can be trickier than it sounds— for example, traditional “line” OPKs can be difficult to interpret.
+Sometimes this can be trickier than it sounds- for example, traditional “line” OPKs can be difficult to interpret.
 Consider a digital test with a clear “yes” or “no” like the First Response Digital Ovulation Test.
-Then you’ll know exactly when to get busy.

-Take your vitamins.
-Many studies show that taking prenatal vitamins, such as folate and vitamin B6, increases your chances of getting pregnant quickly.
+Many studies show that taking prenatal vitamins (these from Ritual are the cleanest prenatal vitamins on the market) such as folate and vitamin B6, increases your chances of getting pregnant quickly.
 Omega 3 fatty acids (fish oil) have been linked to better embryos in IVF and smarter babies overall.
-There is also strong evidence that prenatal vitamins lower the chance of birth defects, so begin taking them immediately.
 Try to look for a prenatal that includes:

 - 400 mcg of Folic Acid